Updated 13 March 2023

 Wildlife Queensland’s Richmond Birdwing Conservation Network (RBCN) distributes tens of thousands of seeds of the caterpillar food vine Pararistolochia praevenosa annually to aid recovery of the endangered Richmond birdwing butterfly (Ornithoptera richmondia) … but we still need more!

-So far this year, RBCN committee member Richard Bull has distributed 4200 seeds!
+From January 2022 to March 2023, RBCN distributed 7,000 seeds to various community and commercial nurseries.
 That’s why we’re encouraging all of our members, supporters, and social media followers to check their birdwing butterfly vines for ripe fruit (seed pods) to collect.
 If you have plenty and wish to share with us, we’d love for you to get in touch so we can collect the ripe seeds and use them to create the next season of seedlings for distribution.

 Richmond birdwing butterfly caterpillars (larvae) feed and grow exclusively on two vine species — the lowland Richmond birdwing vine (Pararistolochia praevenosa) and the mountain aristolochia (Pararistolochia laheyana).
 These two plants are both being cultivated to assist in recovering crucial breeding habitats for Richmond birdwing larvae — and they need a lot of them.